-\begin{rmk} Consider the generic fiber functor $(\cdot)_K: \sf{AffFrSp}_{\mathcal{V}} \to \sf{dAff}_K$ from affine formal $p$-adic formal schemes of topologically finite type to derived analytic spaces sending a $p$-adic formal algebra $A$ to its generic fiber $A_K$.
-This functor induces an adjunction
+be the generic fiber functor from affine $p$-adic formal schemes of topologically finite type over $\mathcal V$ to affine derived analytic spaces over $K$.
+It sends $\operatorname{Spf}(A)$ to the affine derived analytic space represented by $A_K$, $\goth S(A_K)$.
+Precomposition with $(-)_K$ induces an adjunction

-where the right adjoint is precomposition with $(\cdot)_K$ and the left adjoint is the left Kan extension via $(\cdot)_K$.
-In particular, since $(\cdot)_K$ is continuous (it follows from the main results of \cite{BenKre} that is sends covers for the Zariski topology of formal schemes to covers for the homotopical Zariski topology), the adjunction restricts to an adjunction
+the left adjoint, $L$, is the left Kan extension via $(\cdot)_K$.
+Since $(\cdot)_K$ is continuous (it follows from the main results of \cite{BenKre} that it sends covers for the Zariski topology of formal schemes to covers for the homotopical Zariski topology), the adjunction restricts to an adjunction

-Thus, if $\hat P \cong \colim A_i$ as a sheaf in $\sf{Shv}_{\sf{Zar}}(\sf{AffFrSp}_K)$ then
+Thus, if $\hat P \cong \colim_{i \in I} A_i$ as a sheaf in $\sf{Shv}_{\sf{Zar}}(\sf{AffFrSp}_K)$ then